kubernetes-sigs/kind/site/content/docs/user/quick-start.md

 installs all the dependencies needed for Docker and Kubernetes to run in a container.

-See [building the base image](#building-the-base-image) for more advanced information.

 Currently, kind supports two different ways to build a `node-image` if you have the [Kubernetes][kubernetes] source in your host machine (`$GOPATH/src/k8s.io/kubernetes`), by using `docker` or `bazel`.